-Many bloggers hire editors to make sure that blog posts are up to a certain standard before being published.
-This is especially common for blogs that rely on a lot of freelance writers to create the content.
+Many bloggers hire editors to ensure that blog posts are up to a certain standard before publication.
+This is especially common for blogs that rely on many freelance writers to create content.
 Some blog editors will also write some of their own content, but others focus strictly on editing.

-To work as an editor, you’ll need good skills related to spelling and grammar, as well as an attention to detail.
-Communicating well with writers is also an important part of the job.
-Most blog editors will also handle the administrative tasks related to the blog content, such as managing the publication schedule and actually publishing the articles when they are ready.
+To work as an editor, you’ll need good skills related to spelling and grammar, as well as attention to detail.
+Communicating well with writers is also an essential part of the job.
+Most blog editors will also handle the administrative tasks related to the blog content, such as managing the publication schedule and publishing the articles when they’re ready.

 5. Web Design

 I’m especially fond of this one because it’s how I first started making money online.
 Millions of small businesses and non-profit organizations need help with their website design.
 Typically, hiring an agency is too expensive to be a viable option for many small businesses and non-profits, and freelancers can fill this gap.